aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

           loader.load()
             .catch(function (error) { console.error(error); });
         </script>
     ```
+7) Copy from your snippet url, open web/index.html in Cloud9, and paste into index.html just below the '\<body\>' tag.
     * Note, ignore the Cloud9 IDE warning 'ChatBotUiLoader is not defined'.
-It is defined in the refereneced javascript.
+It is defined in the referenced javascript.

-7) Copy the from your snippet url, open web/index.html in Cloud9, and paste into index.html just below the '\<body\>' tag.

-8) From the terminal window in Cloud9 make sure you are in the aws-ai-qna-bot/workshops/reinvent2018/bin folder.
+8) From the terminal window in Cloud9 make sure you are in the ~/aws-ai-qna-bot/workshops/reinvent2018/bin folder.
 Then run

     <pre>
     ./setupwebsite.sh
     </pre>

     This will push the changes to index.html up to S3 hosting the website.

-8) Open or Refresh the solar web page.
+9) Open or Refresh the solar web page.
 You will now have embedded the open source lex-web-ui
 on the Solar Association web site.
 Try chatting again and asking the bot questions.

 ![Web Integration](images/Lab3-web-001.png "Web Example")

-## CORS configuration

-The configuration of the lex-web-ui took into account the parent page hosting the iframe
-and performed the CORS configuration on the Lex Web UI S3 bucket for you.
-As long as the correct
-parent page origin is configured into the Lex Web UI when the Cloud Formation template is
-started, CORS will be automatically setup to allow the parent page and the newly minted
-Lex Web UI resources to work together.

 ## Improving the look and feel of your bot